Retirement village residents and their families will be better protected under new legislation that passed Parliament in November 2018.

-Family, friends or advisors will be able to attend the meeting with the resident to give them support or assistance.
-Residents will also be able to nominate one or more people to represent them at the meeting if they cannot attend.
+Family, friends or advisors may attend the meeting with the resident to give them support or assistance.
+Residents may also nominate one or more people to represent them at the meeting if they cannot attend.

-At the meeting, operators will have to provide a verbal and written summary of all of the costs involved if the resident was to leave the village, based on the terms and conditions of the resident’s contract.
-This tailored information will help residents better understand what’s involved when exiting the village and allow any concerns or questions to be fixed early.
+At the meeting, operators need to provide a verbal and written summary of all costs incurred if the resident were to leave the village, based on the terms and conditions of the resident’s contract.
+This tailored information will help residents better understand what’s involved when exiting the village and allow any concerns or questions to be addressed.

 The following information must be provided at the meeting:

 - a resident’s rights and obligations in relation to leaving the village

 - estimated fees and charges involved with selling the unit

 - estimated sale price or estimated ingoing contribution of the next resident, as applicable to the resident’s contract

 - estimates of any other fees or charges that apply when leaving the village (including an estimate of any capital gain shared with the operator)

 - how long recurrent charges may be payable after leaving the village